-The 270/271 transactions allow for batch enrollment verification, including information for the current benefit month or for any date of eligibility the member has on file, through a secure Internet connection.
+The 270/271 transactions allow for batch enrollment verification, including information for the current benefit month and previous 365 days, through a secure Internet connection.
 The 270 is the electronic transaction for inquiring about a member's enrollment.
 The 271 is received in response to the inquiry.